 How to donate?

-To arrange for pick-up, contact Scott Jones at email@example.com.
-Please include a receipt with your name and address if you would like a letter for your taxes.
+To arrange for pick-up, contact email@example.com.
+Please include a note with your name and address if you would like a letter for your taxes.
 Thank you!

 The Lafayette Square Community Garden, created in 1997 at the corner of Park and Dolman Avenues in Lafayette Square, provides a site for residents to grow fresh healthy foods, fresh flowers, and herbs in the company of friends and neighbors.
 It stimulates interest in gardening and promotes a sense of community and environmental awareness.
 Gardeners have grown a multitude of vegetables, herbs and annual and perennial flowers; there have been paper makers, natural dye makers and herbalists give demonstrations.
 Whatever your interests, we welcome you to join us on a first come, first served basis.